Zeenea-cs/api-scripts-examples/send-dqm-results/README.md

 Description
 ===========

-A simple script to illustrate how to inject DQM resultats for Zeenea datasets from an external source (CSV file here)
+A simple script to illustrate how to inject DQM results for Zeenea datasets from an external source (CSV file here)

 How to execute the script